-Half way through the adventure we reach the end of the trench within the lagoon and turn around.
+Halfway through the adventure we reach the end of the trench within the lagoon and turn around.
 Though, not before one of the crew spots something amazing below us.
-A group of eagle rays are soaring deep down, approximately 20 meters.
+A group of eagle rays is soaring deep down, approximately 20 meters.

-The only tell that they are present is their white under their wings flapping.
+The only tell that they are present is the white under their wings flapping.
 Those who can hold their breath dive down.
-Though, unfortunately I have always had issues with the pressure on my ear when I dive past about 7 meters.
+Though, unfortunately, I have always had issues with the pressure on my ear when I dive past about 7 meters.

 Heading back inland it is time to turn the sea scooters on full blast as we swim against the current.
-Noise in general always seems to echo when you are underwater, but the whirling motor did not seem to bother the other marine life nor the turtles.
-The sea scooters are extremely strong and effortlessly power us through the water, allowing us to dive down next to the turtles.
+Noise in general always seems to echo when you are underwater.
+Though luckily, the whirling motor did not seem to bother the other marine life or the turtles.
+The sea scooters are extremely strong and effortlessly power us through the water.
+It also provides an easy way to dive down next to the turtles.

 Swimming With Sharks

-One of the crew quickly tell everyone to crowd around, there are three shark pups about 12 meters down on the coral wall.
-The talented staff swim down with ease, without need of a sea scooter.
-I try, though unfortunately can’t swim deep enough, but I do manage to get a small view and to just make out the shapes.
+One of the crew quickly tells everyone to crowd around, there are three shark pups about 12 meters down on the coral wall.
+The talented staff swims down with ease, without the need for a sea scooter.
+I try, but unfortunately can’t swim deep enough, I do manage to get a small view and just make out the shapes.

 The End Of An Amazing Morning

-The turtles were only one part which made the experience with Ariki Adventures amazing; the other part was the excellent crew.
-Not only were they friendly and approachable, they also ensured our safety was the highest priority.
+The turtles were only one part that made the experience with Ariki Adventures amazing; the other part was the excellent crew.
+Not only were they friendly and approachable, but they also ensured our safety was the highest priority.

-From the informative briefings, the amount of staff on assisting and the fact they were always making sure we were comfortable.
-There was even a team member on a fully equipped paddle board following us around the entire time.
-This made it easy if there was issues or we just wanted something to hold onto for a while.
+From the informative briefings, the amount of staff assisting, and the fact they were always making sure we were comfortable.
+There was even a team member on a fully equipped paddleboard following us around the entire time.
+This made it easy if there were issues or we just wanted something to hold onto for a while.